 Excellent early map of Idaho Territory, Wyoming Territory and Montana Territory, published by OW Gray.

-This is one of the best maps of the period and a series of these maps over the next 10 years tracks the fast expansion of knowledge of the region, driven by mining booms and government mapping and explorations.
+This is one of the best maps of the period and a series of these maps over the course of a decade tracks the fast expansion of knowledge of the region, driven by mining booms and government mapping and explorations.

 O. W. Gray was a publishing firm based in Philadelphia.
 Later, they published as O. W. Gray & Son.
 They published atlases in the late nineteenth century.
 Gray's National Atlas was one of the most successful commercial ventures of the 1870s and one of the last to employ hand coloring on maps.